usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

 .. rst-class:: header-on-a-card header-steps

-Step 1: Make Plugin 3
+Step 1: Make "sample_and_transform" Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plugin 3 will include multiple functions, each registered as a Plugin Task.
+The ``sample_and_transform`` plugin will include multiple functions, each registered as a Plugin Task.
 Other than containing more functions, we create the plugin the same way as before.

 The tasks include: